wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 3.14 20/07/2014 =
+- Minor bug fixes to resolve some issues with the WPMUDEV global search plugin
+- Minor bug fixes to the location screen to get rid of rogue slash characters appearing when manually setting location
+- Remove diagnostic log writes from location code.

 = Version 3.13 19/07/2014 =
 - Location Updating now links through to Canalplan.
 So if you've liked and marked a boat for tracking on there then you can update your blog and canalplan at the same time
 - Added New Short Code to link to Trip blog posts
 - Other minor tweaks made.

 = Version 3.12 17/05/2014 =
 - Introduces Location updating using Backitude (an Android App) - allows you to automatically update your location using your mobile phone.